robcarver17/pysystemtrade/docs/introduction.md

 ## A complete pre-baked system

-Let's now see how we might use another 'pre-baked' system, in this case the staunch systems trader example definied in chapter 15 of my book.
+Let's now see how we might use another 'pre-baked' system, in this case the staunch systems trader example defined in chapter 15 of my book.
 Here again we default to using csv data.

 (Code is [here](/examples/introduction/prebakedsystems.py) )